Unified.to

 The model you choose determines how integration costs behave as you grow.
 At small scale, the differences are easy to ignore.
 By the time you reach 100–500 customers, the gap can be the difference between a manageable infrastructure cost and a six-figure line item sitting in COGS.

-This breakdown focuses on one question: how does each pricing model scale in the real world?
+This breakdown focuses on one question: how does each pricing model scale in the real world, what trade-offs does each carry, and where do hidden costs come from?

-Unified API vendors have converged around four distinct pricing structures.
+Unified API vendors have converged on a handful of pricing structures.
 Each ties cost to a different variable.
+The four most common are clean; two more are hybrids that don't fit neatly.

 1. Per-connection (linked account)